The Sin (1965 film): Plot

-Azizah, a poor peasant, portrays worker oppression in this somber social drama.
-She gets savagely raped by a guard when she goes into the fields to gather potatoes.
-She does not reveal what had happened to her husband who is suffering from an illness.
-She conceals the pregnancy and throttles the baby after it is born.
-She also dies soon thereafter.
-The migrant workers rally around her memory as she becomes a martyr to the cause of the struggling peasants.
+Azizah, a poor peasant, portrays the oppression of workers in this somber social drama.
+She is brutally assaulted by a guard while gathering potatoes in the fields.
+She does not disclose the incident to her husband, who is ill.
+She keeps her pregnancy a secret and, after giving birth, tragically ends the baby's life.
+She subsequently passes away.
+Migrant workers rally in her memory, as she becomes a symbol of the struggle for the rights of peasants.

 The newspaper Le Monde wrote: "we have been attracted to this film due to the true picture that reflects the suffering of this village, the picture is not about a problem for one individual, it’s about the reflection of everything surrounding her, from people to culture."